Keyboard shortcuts

 The following declares a function named now:

 The empty parentheses () indicate that the function has no arguments.
-The return type is the type after the final arrow (->), which is instant.
-Putting it together: now() is a nullary function that returns an instant.
+The return type is the type after the final arrow (->), which is datetime.
+Putting it together: now() is a nullary function that returns a datetime.

 Summing up